An industry leader in 10-year investment performance

 Read more about Occupational Rating

-To ensure this doesn’t occur you can permanently opt-in for insurance cover on Member Online, or by completing a Change of Insurance form, which you can download from our website.
+To ensure this doesn’t occur you can permanently opt-in to insurance cover on Member Online, or by completing a Change of Insurance form.

 There are other conditions to this; please download our Accumulation Account Insurance Guide and the Change of Insurance form for further information.

-If you don’t want insurance now or in the future, you can permanently opt-out of cover to ensure we won’t automatically provide you with cover again, even if your employment changes.
+If you don’t want insurance now or in the future, you can cancel your cover to ensure we won’t automatically provide you with cover again, even if your employment changes.
 Some more information on cancelling your insurance is here.
-There are some exceptions to this, so please download our Accumulation Account Insurance Guide for further information
+There are some exceptions to this, so please download our Accumulation Account Insurance Guide for further information.

 Dev works at Queensland Health and has an annual salary of $75,000.
 This salary is covered by his default income protection cover.
 He also works one shift a week at a private hospital, which pays him an annual salary of $15,000.
 This salary is not covered by default income protection.
-Dev’s current annual income protection cover (including a contribution replacement benefit) is 87.75 per cent of $75,000: $65,812 ($5,484 per month).
-Dev chooses to switch to unitised cover so he can also include his part-time salary (this also means his waiting period will change from 14 days to 30 days).
+Dev’s current annual income protection cover (including a contribution replacement benefit) is 87.75% of $75,000: $65,812 ($5,484 per month).
+Dev chooses to switch to unitised cover so he can also include his part-time salary.
 Dev’s total annual income: $90,000.
-Total amount of annual cover Dev is eligible to receive (including a contribution replacement benefit): 87.75 per cent of $90,000: $78,975 ($6,581 per month).
+Total amount of annual cover Dev is eligible to receive (including a contribution replacement benefit): 87.75% of $90,000: $78,975 ($6,581 per month).
 Dev chooses to buy 13 units of cover (each unit worth $500 per month).
-This provides him with $6,500 of cover per month, including a contribution replacement benefit payable to his QSuper Accumulation account.
+This provides him with $6,500 of cover per month, including a contribution replacement benefit payable to his QSuper Accumulation account.1

 Back to Insurance